Gulhan Lab

 Research interests

 Mutational signatures are genomic footprints of biological processes inferred through pattern recognition algorithms.
+Mutation rates due to these processes vary over time and across the genome modelling these changes can reveal mechanistic insights in processes fueling cancer growth and evolution.
 We design comprehensive statistical models to improve the accuracy and interpretability of signature analysis techniques, aiming to facilitate its integration into clinics.

 CNY 149 13th Street | Charlestown, MA 02129, USA